icon

 Are there employees who prefer reading documents?

-What if I can’t eliminate PDFs overnight?
+What do I do if I can't eliminate PDFs all at once?

 How do I know if my team actually consumes current training?